-3. Turn ON the gas supply and operate the furnace and all other gas consuming appliances on the same gas supply line.
+3. Turn ON the gas supply, check for leaks and operate the furnace and all other gas consuming appliances on the same gas supply line.

 NOTE: To bring furnace up to High Fire, see instructions for field test mode in GAS MANIFOLD PRESSURE MEASUREMENT section.